koglimbialimble/AutoDesk-Fusion-360-2024-For-Free/README.md

 # Autocad-Fusion-360-2024-For-Free
-Version 2024 with activation code for license included free.
+Full version of Autocad's Fusion 360 for 2024 with activation code for license included.
+Full version - with activation completely free.